 Quick Guide To Solubility

-Knowing your solubilities is important when formulating your own products.
+Knowing solubility is important when formulating your own products.
 It is handy to know what is oil soluble, what is water soluble, and what is partially soluble or insoluble, or even soluble in other substances such as alcohol.
 The vast majority of natural ingredients are either water soluble or oil soluble.

 Terminology